 - In February 2008, the management company for our private equity funds entered into a credit agreement with a major financial institution providing for revolving borrowings of up to \$1.0 billion with a \$50.0 million sublimit for swingline notes and a \$25.0 million sublimit for letters of credit.
-The Management Company Credit Agreement has a term of three years that expires in February 2011, which may be extended through February 2013 at our option.
-As of March 31, 2010, \$51.0 million was outstanding under this facility and the interest rate on such borrowings was approximately 0.7% as of March 31, 2010. - In February 2008, the holding company for our capital markets business entered into a credit agreement with a major financial institution.
-The KCM Credit Agreement provides for revolving borrowings of up to \$500.0 million.
+This facility has a term of three years that expires in February 2011, which may be extended through February 2013 at our option.
+As of December 31, 2009, \$25.0 million was outstanding under this facility and the interest rate on such borrowings was approximately 0.7% as of December 31, 2009.
+Subsequent to December 31, 2009, the outstanding principal and accrued interest as of December 31, 2009 were repaid. - In February 2008, the holding company for our capital markets business entered into a credit agreement with a major financial institution.
+The credit agreement provides for revolving borrowings of up to \$500.0 million.
 This facility has a term of five years that expires in February 2013.
-As of March 31, 2010, there were no borrowings outstanding under this agreement.
+As of December 31, 2009, there were no borrowings outstanding under this agreement.
 Borrowings under this facility may only be used for our capital markets business. - In June 2007, the KPE Investment Partnership entered into a five-year revolving credit agreement with a syndicate of lenders.
-The Principal Credit Agreement provides for up to \$925.0 million of senior secured credit, subject to availability under a borrowing base determined by the value of certain investments pledged as collateral security for obligations under the agreement.
+The credit agreement provides for up to \$925.0 million of senior secured credit, subject to availability under a borrowing base determined by the value of certain investments pledged as collateral security for obligations under the agreement.
 The borrowing base is subject to certain investment concentration limitations and the value of the investments constituting the borrowing base is subject to certain advance rates based on type of investment.
-In September 2009 a wholly owned subsidiary of KKR assumed \$65.0 million of commitments to the Principal Credit Agreement from one of the lenders under the agreement in order to retire a portion of the outstanding indebtedness at a discount to face value.
-This transaction effectively reduced KKR's availability under the Principal Credit Agreement to \$860.0 million.
-As of March 31, 2010, the interest rates on borrowings under the credit agreement ranged from 1.0% to 1.6% and we had \$299.5 million of borrowings outstanding.
+As of December 31, 2009, the interest rates on borrowings under the credit agreement ranged from 1.0% to 1.5%.
+As of December 31, 2009, we had \$708.7 million of borrowings outstanding.
+Subsequent to December 31, 2009, \$404.1 million of revolving borrowings were repaid.

 From time to time, we may borrow amounts to satisfy general short-term needs of our business by opening short-term lines of credit with established financial institutions.
 These amounts are generally repaid within 30 days, at which time such short-term lines of credit would close.
-There were no such borrowings as of March 31, 2010.
+There were no such borrowings as of December 31, 2009.